 Australasian College for Emergency Medicine: 8.5 hours

-Australian & New Zealand College of Anaesthetists: Participants in the ANZCA CPD program, may claim this course under the Short course, workshops, problem-based learning discussions and small group discussion at 2 credits per hour, online component at 1 credit per hour.
+Australian & New Zealand College of Anaesthetists: Participants in the ANZCA and FPM CPD program may claim their attendance under the Knowledge and skills activity Short format learning, at 2 credits per hour.
+Online component at 1 credit per hour.

 Australian Orthopaedic Association: 8 CPD points

 Australian Society of Medical Imaging and Radiation Therapy: 15 CPD points

 College of Emergency Medicine (UK): 5 CPD points (Category 1) (UK courses only)

 College of Intensive Care Medicine: Pre-course learning: Category 1A: Passive Self Learning, 1 point per hour.
 Lectures: Category 2A: Passive Group Learning, 1 point per hour.
 Facilitated discussions, Workshops: Category 2B: Active or Interactive Small Group Learning Activities, 2 points per hour.